Student Loans: The Married Filing Separately vs Jointly Loophole

 Your federal student loans are approximately 47% of the total (140k/300k).
 Therefore, you would have a monthly payment of $512.40 (47% of $1,098) and your spouse’s monthly payment would be $585.60.
 (53% of $1,098)

 If you hear stories that someone had their payments double, triple, etc. when they started filing jointly, this is not accurate.
-One of three things actually triggered that change:
+With FitBUX Members, we typically see one of three things actually triggered that change:

 • Their student loan servicer made a mistake;